andersonopt/website/content/about-us.md

 Eric earned his Bachelor of Science degrees in Math, Science and Physics, Master of Engineering (M.Eng.), and Doctor of Industrial and Systems Engineering (D.Sc) from the University of Wisconsin, Madison.
 Eric’s doctoral work was focused on modeling uncertainty due to renewable generation and large-scale computational analysis.

-After attaining his PhD, Eric went to work in the production cost modeling industry where he applied his advanced technical capabilities to real-world problems.
+After attaining his PhD, Eric worked in the production cost modeling industry where he applied his advanced technical capabilities to real-world problems.

 {{< /column >}}